swaggboi/guestbook-ng/README.md

 ## TODOs

-1. Page through previous posts instead of dumping all on one page
+1. Move paging logic out of controller into model